mroam/learnOpenGL/README.md

 To Do
 --------
-* Give different colors to the multiple triangles in our working(!) sample "learnopengl-for-cmake".
+* Refactor the big main in our "learnopengl-for-cmake".

+* Have multiple vectors of vertices.
+(Will this affect VAO or VBO or what?)

+* Figure out how to have front-most things use alpha to block further backs.
+[Blending](https://www.opengl.org/wiki/Blending).

 * Study quaternions.

-* Figure out how to use glew on mac OR how to work around glew on mac and use whatever apple alternative there is.
-Can I use cmake to install glew into an xcode project??
-Work-around: cmake can make glad + glfw projects for us in Xcode.

 * Read [OpenGL on mac](http://developer.apple.com/library/mac/documentation/GraphicsImaging/Conceptual/OpenGL-MacProgGuide/opengl_pg_concepts/opengl_pg_concepts.html#//apple_ref/doc/uid/TP40001987-CH208-SW1)

-* Is there any hope (or need?) of finding tutorials that don’t use or [glfw](http://www.glfw.org/ and http://learnopengl.com), [Glew](http://glew.sourceforge.net), or [glm](http://glm.g-truc.net/), or [FreeGlut](http://freeglut.sourceforge.net), etc.?

-* Figure out the file size bug [Here's a link to something!](http://superuser.com/questions/382120/mac-os-x-not-reporting-directory-sizes-correctly) Work-around: copy across just the cmake and vendor folders (see readme in learnopengl-for-cmake project), get rid of the hidden .git and .gitignore files, and remake with cmake.
-Voila-small project!

 * Resume working with Glitter starter, now that we know how to use CMake, glad, glfw, and "Vendor" folders to make Xcode projects that compile and run with rotating triangles.
 (Why is our Glitter getting "Vertex shader compilation status: 1 (ok); Fragment shader compilation status: 1 (ok); DANG!--Linking of Shaders failed.
 ERROR: Compiled vertex shader was corrupt.
 ERROR: Compiled fragment shader was corrupt.")

+* Figure out how to use glew on mac OR how to work around glew on mac and use whatever apple alternative there is.
+Can I use cmake to install glew into an xcode project??
+Is there any hope (or need?) of finding tutorials that don’t use [Glew](http://glew.sourceforge.net), or [glm](http://glm.g-truc.net/), or [FreeGlut](http://freeglut.sourceforge.net), etc.?

 Questions